bveina/Rigol-Scope-Snap/readme.md

 # Usage
 ![Startup Screen](/images/OnStartup.PNG)
 ## Connecting to your scope ( Shortcut: Ctrl+N)
-When starting Scope Snap, you must choose a device to connect to. clicking search will attempt to find all USB devices connected to your machine.
-If only device is found Scope Snap will attempt to auto connect to that device.
-And grab the first image to display on screen.
+When starting Scope Snap, the application will automatically attempt to connect to a scope if no errors occurred on the last run of the program.
+If the application does not auto search you must choose a device to connect to.
+Clicking search will attempt to find all USB devices connected to your machine.
+If only one device is found Scope Snap will attempt to auto connect to that device and grab the first image to display on screen.

 If multiple devices are found, select from the available list items then press connect.

 **Warning: There is currently no checking if your device is a MSO5xxx.
 This could result in unintended side effects.**